Abhijeet1828/shared-whiteboard/README.md

 rubber-band effect, that allows a user to see the temporary image of the shape being created.
 We can also provide the functionality of selection particular shapes and moving and resizing them.
-In the whiteboard client instead of running two threads indefinitely we can make use of different messaging frameworks likeApache Kafka - a pub-sub^11 messaging system, which can allow us to make application more streamlined and use fewer resources.
+In the whiteboard client instead of running two threads indefinitely we can make use of different messaging frameworks likeApache Kafka - a pub-sub messaging system, which can allow us to make application more streamlined and use fewer resources.
 As of now our server only detects disconnections through graceful shutdowns of the client, we can implement a knock-knock server that keeps checking the client connection state and works accordingly.
-The whiteboard server can be improved by implementing SSL^12 sockets to enhance the security of the data transferred over the network.
+The whiteboard server can be improved by implementing SSL sockets to enhance the security of the data transferred over the network.
 We can also provide the server the functionality to handle different sessions of whiteboard with different managers.